danyshaanan/.home/README.md

 touch ~/.hushlogin
 ```

-Check out brew and node installations in `installations/brew.md` and `installations/node.md`, or get the essentials with:
+Check out brew and node installations in the `installations` directory, or get the essentials with:

 ```bash
 brew tap phinze/homebrew-cask